Madhura-Desai/OrderFood/README.md

     - test_happypath_cases.txt: The data contains known input, which executes without exception and produces an expected output.
 Example: If at the end of the month I have 5 small dogs, 3 medium dogs, 7 large dogs, and a leftover food supply of 17lbs.
 Then the order_qty is 363.6 lbs

 - Cases not covered in Acceptance Criteria
-    - What if the size of the dogs changes during of the course of the month.
-This can change the order quantity of food
+    - Change in number and/or size of dogs during of the course of the month.
+This will impact the order quantity.
+We are working with the assumption that the number/size of dogs will remain constant for 30 days, which might not be true in real life scenarios.
+An alternative would be to develop a predictive model to estimate average number of dogs for next 30 days based on prior history
-    - What if the number of dogs changes during the course of the month.
-This can also change the order quantity of food
-    - Minimum order quantity is not defined
+    - Minimum order quantity is not defined.
+This might be a requirement when actually sourcing food supply.
       1. For example: (S*10 + M*20+ L*30) – remaining food = 0.1.
 Hence the order quantity would be 0.1 *1.2 = 0.12lbs
     - Upper limit of remaining food is not defined.
 For example: What if the user enters remaining food = 1000000 by mistake